humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-02-detecting-if-the-user-is-idle-with-javascript-and-yui-3.md

         Y.IdleTimer.fire(idle ? "idle" : "active");
     }

 The first function `handleUserEvent()` is assigned to be the event handler for `mousemove` and `keydown`.
-It doesn&#8217;t actually use the `event` object for anything, so I didn&#8217;t bother defining it as an argument.
+It doesn't actually use the `event` object for anything, so I didn't bother defining it as an argument.
 Whenever the user does something, the last timer should be cleared and then an appropriate action should be taken.
-If the timer is stopped, then nothing happens; if it&#8217;s running, then the action is determined based on the user&#8217;s current `idle` state.
+If the timer is stopped, then nothing happens; if it's running, then the action is determined based on the user's current `idle` state.
 If the user is idle, then `toggleIdleState()` state is called immediately to indicate that the user is not active.
 Then, a timer is used to delay calling `toggleIdleState()` because the next toggle would be back to idle.

 The `toggleIdleState()` function simply toggles the `idle` flag and then fires an appropriate event.
 If the user is idle after the toggle, then &#8220;idle&#8221; is fired, otherwise &#8220;active&#8221; is fired.
-These events end up being fired exactly when the user&#8217;s idle state has changed and only once until the state changes again.
+These events end up being fired exactly when the user's idle state has changed and only once until the state changes again.

 To finish up the implementation, I just filled out the existing interface skeleton to make use of these functions: